MDETAILED ACTION

 Claims 1-2, 4-10 and 12-14 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-Claim limitations “vertical wall stud locking mechanism” and “a complimentary wall stud locking mechanism” invokes 35 U.S.C.
+Claim limitation “vertical wall stud locking mechanism” invokes 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function and to clearly link the structure, material, or acts to the function.
 It’s not readily as to specific structure associated with the claim limitations.
+Should the limitation should be directed to the interlocking mechanism as described in par.
+[0086] of the original specification?
 Therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

 Applicant may: